 Focus & Scope

-Polit Journal: Scientific Journal for Politics is an international journal using a peer-reviewed process published in November, February, May and August by Britain International for Academic Research Publisher (BIAR-Publisher).
+Polit Journal for Politics is an international journal using a peer-reviewed process published in November, February, May and August by Britain International for Academic Research Publisher (BIAR-Publisher).
 Polit welcomes research papers in politics, parliamentary, political party and other researches relating to politics.
 It is published in both online and printed version.

 Peer Review Process